‘For Honor’ Players Affected By Recent Outage To Receive Champion Status, Event

 With the debut season’s first round concluding, For Honor players are curious to see how the cross-platform faction war unfolds.
 Unfortunately, the Ubisoft servers experienced an unexpected outage over the weekend.
 Players across all platforms had issues playing the game on Saturday when they started seeing red NAT messages leaving them unable to play For Honor in any capacity.

 The Ubisoft outage, which primarily affected For Honor and Rainbow 6 Siege, began Saturday and lasted about nine hours.
-During that time, players could boot up the game and see the menus but starting a match or connecting to a game was impossible.
+During that time, players could boot up the game and see the menus, but starting a match or connecting to a game was impossible.
 Eventually, NATs were restored to their green status and players were able to connect to matches again.

 Affected by last weekend's outage?
 Here is what we plan to do >> https://t.co/08rF9DupSB pic.twitter.com/Br5pRNRwMh